HongzhouTang/Pros-GNN/README.md

 where VARIANT_LIST is a given file in which each line is a given variant in the format XXXXX POS WT MUT.
 For example, 1a5eA 37 L S.
 In order to better distinguish the mutation file from the wild file, we renamed the mutation file to XXXX_mutation.pdb and the wild file to XXXX_wild.pdb.Such as 1a5eA_L37S_mutation.pdb  and  1a5eA_L37S_wild.pdb

-3. Run the following command to generated the PDB files containing only the structural information of the mutation:
+3. Run the following command to generated the PDB files containing only the structural information of the mutation position:

 ```
 cd mutation_pdb